code4it-dev/c4it-hugo/content/article/2023/094-mongodb-healthcheck/index.md

 🔗 [Health checks in ASP.NET Core | Microsoft Docs](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?wt.mc_id=DT-MVP-5005077)

 How can you use MongoDB locally?
-Well, easy: \*with Docker!
+Well, easy: with Docker!

--

 🔗 [First steps with Docker: download and run MongoDB locally | Code4IT](https://www.code4it.dev/blog/run-mongodb-on-docker)